County Mayo: Voting patterns and political history

 Historically, Mayo has tended to vote Fianna Fáil, as Fianna Fáil managed to position themselves in the 20th century as the party best fit to represent farmers with small holdings, who were plentiful in Mayo.
 With so many of Mayo's electorate being small farmers, the county became a base for the emergence of Clann na Talmhan, an agrarian party in the 1940s and 1950s.
 Clann an Talmhan's second leader, Joseph Blowick came from South Mayo and that is where his seat was.
 The party was not able to last in the long run though as it was unable to hold together its voting bloc of both small farmers in the west of Ireland and large farmers in the east.

 Towards the start of the 21st century, the balance of power in Mayo began to shift towards Fine Gael, thanks in part to the emergence of Enda Kenny and Michael Ring.
-Kenny, who became Taoiseach in 2011, led Fine Gael to a historic victory in the 2011 Irish general election which included securing four out of five available seats for his party in Mayo.
+Kenny, who became Taoiseach in 2011, led Fine Gael to its best electoral performance since 1982 in a historic victory in the 2011 Irish general election, which included securing four out of five available seats for his party in Mayo.